John-Abbott-College/4A8-Notes/10_JIRA.md

    ![](./Images/JIRA_addPeople.PNG)

 15. Back in the project, in the backlog view, you could create issues (stories) to be added in the backlog.
-You could show the Epic view and epics to your project.
+You could show the Epic view, add epics to your project and associate stories to epics (categories of stories)

     ![](./Images/backlogView.PNG)

-18. Click on a story to edit it: associate it to an epic, set the story points, add a description with acceptance criteria.
+16. Click on a story to edit it: associate it to an epic, set the story points, add a description with acceptance criteria.

     ![](./Images/storyEdit.PNG)

-19. Fill in your backlog!
+17. Fill in your backlog!

-20. After a sprint planning meeting, create a sprint.
+18. After a sprint planning meeting, create a sprint.

-21. For every new sprint you create, create a ***Filter*** to show the associated stories (helps to see stories in completed sprints):
+19. For every new sprint you create, create a ***Filter*** to show the associated stories (helps to see stories in completed sprints).
+Select View all issues:

     ![](./Images/filter.PNG)